dejozone/media-display/README.md

 ```

 This will:
-- Stop the Spotify Server (port 5001)
+- Stop the Backend Server (port 5001)
 - Stop the Web Application (port 8081)
 - Clean up all related processes